Letting Go (Earshot album)

-Letting Go is alternative metal band Earshot's debut album, released on May 7, 2002.
+Letting Go is the debut studio album by the American alternative metal band Earshot, released on May 7, 2002.
 The songs "Get Away" and "Not Afraid" were released as singles during that year with each having their own music video.
 “Get Away” reached #4 on the U.S. Active Rock Charts and stayed in the top 100 for over 64 weeks.
 Letting Go reached #82 on the Billboard 200.

 Recording

 Vocalist/guitarist Wil Martin mentioned "we just played around town and recorded demos at like friends houses and studios and we only did that one time with one song which actually spawned all the label interest.
 And it's obvious recording in someone's basement to a multi million-dollar studio because you need the space and some of the technology to be able to pick up the various things and instruments."